ncatlab/nlab-content/pages/8/0/6/0/10608/content.md

 It is noteworthy that Cantor's conception of cardinal number is a mildly disguised form of the definition of number as _'a multitude made up of units'_ in [[Euclid]], book VII, def.2.
 This was until the end of the 19th century a standard definition of the _finite_ cardinals and in Cantor's time was e.g. used by the highly influential Karl Weierstrass in his lectures[^weierstrass] and defended by Weierstrass' student Edmund Husserl in his 'Philosophie der Arithmetik' (1891).

 Cantor comments on Euclid in '_Mitteilungen zur Lehre vom Transfiniten_' (1887-88, [Cantor (1932)](#Cantor32) pp.378-438)).
 His comment (p.380f.) makes it clear that he views cardinals actually as the cohesive 'united' objects whereas he _stresses the discreteness_ of the concrete elements in the 'Mengen'.
 He criticizes Euclid for not emphasizing that numbers are actually more unified objects than the material sets they are abstracted from.
-Another key passage in this direction reads:
+Another key passage (with unmistakingly Aristotelian overtones) in this direction reads:

 >'_Die Elemente der uns gegen&#252;berstehenden Menge $M$ sind getrennt vorzustellen; in dem intellektualem Gebilde $\overline{M}$, welches ich ihren Ordnungstypus nenne, sind dagegen die Einsen zu einem Organismus vereinigt.
 In gewissem Sinne l&#228;sst sich jeder Ordnungstypus als ein Kompositum aus Materie und Form ansehen; die darin enthaltenen begrifflich unterschiedenen Einsen liefern die Materie, w&#228;hrend die unter diese bestehende Ordnung das der Form entsprechende ist._' (p.380)

+In a letter to Peano he writes:

+> '_I conceive of numbers as 'forms' or
+'species' (general concepts) of sets.
+In essentials this is the conception of the ancient geometry of Plato, Aristotle, Euclid etc.'_ (Cantor, _Briefe_, 1991, p.365; quoted after [Hill (2000)](#Hill00))

 What underlies the contrast between Mengen and Kardinalen, is a platonist conception of mathematics.
 By abstracting from the contingencies of the material sets one reaches a realm of ideas of higher reality as they achieve a better unification of the many into unity; in particular, the introduction of the units acts as a uniformisation and homogenisation of the diversity-matter of the concrete sets which are then able to participate in the idea of the cardinal number.
 The pertinent contrast in Cantor is between concrete-particular vs. abstract-general.
-Furthermore, it seems, that though cardinals are indeed (related to) 'abstract sets', a general concept of 'abstract set' is in fact absent here, as on Cantor's view there can only be one abstract set of a given cardinality i.e. according to Cantor there is something like THE number 2.
+Moreover, it seems, that though cardinals are indeed (related to) 'abstract sets', a general concept of 'abstract set' is absent here, as on Cantor's view there can only be one abstract set of a given cardinality i.e. according to Cantor there is something like THE number 2.
+It seems also somewhat paradoxically to come up with rudimentary structural set theory in order _to do transfinite arithmetic_ !

 The views advanced in R. Dedekind's '_Was sind und was sollen die Zahlen?_' (1887) appear to be a more decisive step towards the modern structural approach to set theory and mathematics.
-Though he similarly defines THE natural numbers in &#167;6.73 by abstraction as a certain 'simple infinite set' he clearly has a concept of such a system 'up to isomorphism': he has also a general concept of 'abstract set' (see also the quote in the footnote at [[ETCS]]).
-Furthermore, he generally stresses the importance of maps between sets as basic concepts in general.
+Though he similarly defines the natural numbers in &#167;6.73 by abstraction as a certain 'simple infinite set', he clearly has a concept of such a system up to isomorphism: he has also a more general view  of 'abstract set' (see also the quote in the footnote at [[ETCS]]) and of the importance of mathematics 'up to isomorphism'.
+Furthermore, he stresses the fundamental importance of maps between sets as basic concept in general.

 [^weierstrass]: It seems somewhat ironical that Weierstrass whose quest for arithmetical foundations of analysis was one of the main driving forces behind 19th mathematics' move towards set-theoretic foundations actually held views on his fundamental concept 'number' that are closely related to a structural view!